chatwoot/docs/docs/user-guide/applications.md

 title: "Applications"
 ---

-In this section, Chatwoot has Dialogflow application already collaborated.
-This helps in creating automated responses in your conversation window.
-Let the bot handle the queries before handing them off to a customer service agent.
+Under the Applications tab, we've already set up Dialogflow.
+This application will allow you to create automated responses in your conversation window.
+This way, you can let the bot handle the questions before handing them off to a customer service agent.

-Click on 'Settings' on Chatwoot Dashboard Home Screen.
+Click on 'Settings' on Chatwoot home screen.

 <div align="center">